-Michael W. Kwakkelstein is Professor of Art History, specialized in the visual arts and art theory of the Renaissance in Italy.
+Michael W. Kwakkelstein is Professor of Art History, specialized in the visual arts and art theory of the Renaissance in Italy and director of the NIKI Institute in Florence.
 He received his doctoral degree from the University of Leiden with a thesis entitled: Leonardo da Vinci as a physiognomist.
 Theory and drawing practice (Primavera Press, Leiden 1994, second rev. ed.
 Leiden 2014).
 His research is focused on the relation between art theory and artistic practice.
 His findings (with particular emphasis on Leonardo da Vinci) have been published in the Journal of the Warburg and Courtauld Institutes, Print Quarterly, Apollo, Gazette-des-Beaux-Arts, Artibus et Historiae en Letteratura & arte.

 February 19, "Imagination & Utopias"